• Skip to main content

 Are you considering a surgical solution to your foot or ankle problem?
 The board-certified doctors and surgeons at the Foot & Ankle Institute of New England will cater to your foot and ankle needs thoroughly.
 From soft tissue repairs to complex fracture care, our surgeons will ensure the provision best medical and surgical care for your foot and ankle needs.

-To schedule your consult, call the office nearest you: in Warwick, Rhode Island, Middletown, Rhode Island, or Fall River, Massachusetts.
+To schedule your consult, call the office nearest you: in Warwick, Rhode Island, Middletown, Rhode Island, or Dartmouth, Massachusetts.

 You can also simply request an appointment now.